 This view from the Whitbread Hop Farm was taken shortly before a massive thunderstorm and downpoar!

 Grapes are grown throughout Kent - this vineyard is in Biddenden.

-The distinctive 'bells' - so reminiscent of Kent.
+The distinctive 'cowels' - so reminiscent of Kent.

 Hops were once harvested by hand.
 Trainloads of seasonal workers would arrive from London - for many it was their holiday.
-These pickers huts can still be seen today (October 2002) from the road between Lamberhurst and Goudhurst but have probably not been used for many years.
+These pickers huts can still be seen in this image from October 2002 from the road between Lamberhurst and Goudhurst but have probably not been used for many years.
 Sadly many hop gardens in the area are being ploughed up.

 Many oast houses are now private dwellings.

 Return to home page | Hops and Oasts | Towns and Villages | Kent Countryside